 Computational Thinking is a powerful modern life skill that will transform ordinary students into confident problem solvers.
 These skills can give students the distinct edge to succeed in any domain they choose for their careers.

-Introducing Cambridge ‘Coding Sandpit’, a dynamic eight-level series for teaching and learning of computational thinking and programming.
-The series has been developed keeping in mind the wide scope and application of computational thinking, problem solving and critical reasoning skills in our lives in the digital era.
+The Cambridge University-approved Coding Sandpit is a dynamic eight-level series designed for the teaching and learning of computational thinking and programming.
+The series has been developed keeping in mind the wider applications of computational thinking, problem solving, and critical reasoning skills that are vital to success in the digital era.

 – Use Computational Thinking to solve problems across different subjects